-The European Court of Justice hearing in case 311/18, also known as “Schrems II," stretched arguments to the limit Tuesday.
+The Court of Justice of the European Union hearing in case 311/18, also known as "Schrems II," stretched arguments to the limit Tuesday.

 In a mammoth eight-hour session, the court heard from the Irish Data Protection Commissioner, Facebook, the Electronic Privacy Information Center, DigitalEurope, the Business Software Alliance, the European Commission, the European Data Protection Board, the U.S. government as well as several EU countries and representatives of Max Schrems himself.

 Following a complaint to the Irish DPC by Schrems about the transfer of his personal data from Facebook Ireland to Facebook in the U.S. more than five years ago — and after years of to-ing, fro-ing and appeals – the DPC’s questions are finally being assessed by Europe’s top court.

 According to the court, the central question is whether “EU law applies to the transfer of personal data by a private company from an EU member state to a private company in a third country for commercial purposes, and may be further processed in the third country by its authorities for purposes of national security and of law enforcement.”

 In simpler terms, the question is whether U.S. law on the access of national security agencies to the personal data of non nationals, the Foreign Intelligence Service Act, breaks European data protection laws.
 And if so, does that invalidate currently legal data transfer mechanisms?

 Schrems argues that, as per the Edward Snowden revelations, U.S. national security services have unfettered access to Europeans’ data in breach of European law.